-Below I want to share with you my personal thoughts on the Private Internet Access VPN in addition to a breakdown of what they offer specifically.
-Whether you decide to just watch the video walkthrough or read my written thoughts, I believe you’ll walk away with a good perspective on whether or not this is the right choice for you.
+Below I want to share with you my personal Private Internet Access review in addition to a breakdown of their key features.
+Whether you decide to just watch the video or read the review, I believe you’ll walk away with a good perspective on whether or not PIA is the right choice for you.

 Private Internet Access Pros: